On this side of the bridge, only one thing stays the same.

 This was the Liberty of the Clink: London’s garden of earthy delights, imagination and dissent, refuge for rebels, nonconformists and ne’er-do-wells.
 And a haven it has remained, for London’s greatest outdoor market, legendary nightclubs that couldn’t get a look-in across the river, sensation-seekers, bon viveurs and upstart startups.

-From 2024, The Liberty will give licence to the new custodians of this tradition.
+The Liberty of Southwark will give licence to the new custodians of this tradition.
 Take your places, impresarios, creators and contravenors.

 The Liberty lives on.